 Get Better Cash Insights to Drive Better Decisions

-I hope this helped you better understand the benefits, challenges, and steps to make your 13-week cash flow forecast!
-When done right, cash forecasting helps your team be prepared for whatever scenarios it might face in the future, mitigating the disastrous effects of unforeseen events like the pandemic on your business operations.
+When done right, cash forecasting helps your team be prepared for whatever scenarios it might face in the future, mitigating the disastrous effects of unforeseen events like a pandemic on your business operations.

 That’s because, without a platform like Trovata, if you want to run a scenario analysis or generate a forecast, you have to start with a clean data set every time.
 You’d have to go into every single one of your bank portals, consolidate your transactions and balances, and place them in one spreadsheet, hopefully without any errors.
 Time to try a better way to forecast cash flow, using automation and machine learning.